 Day 6: Col de Verde to Capanelle | 12 km

 The trail undulates gently today and mainly contours through a forest of pine trees.
-These majestic tall, straight lariccio pines with a smooth silvery bark are very much a symbol of the island.
-Today’s walk is essentially traversing the flanks of the dominating mountain, the Monte Renosu.
+These majestic tall, straight lariccio pines with smooth silvery bark are very much a symbol of the island.
+Today’s walk is essentially traversing the flanks of the dominating mountain, Monte Renosu.
 A steeper section leads us to the small shepherds’ hamlet of Traghjette.
-There is just one shepherd that lives here now, following the age-old lifestyle of the transhumance and producing cheese.
-A last short walk, before you arrive at a ridge where you can see your night stop and the cabins of Capanelle, which is a low key ski station in the winter.
+There is just one shepherd that lives here now, following the age-old lifestyle of transhumance and producing cheese.
+A last short walk before you arrive at a ridge where you can see your night stop and the cabins of Capanelle, which is a low-key ski station in the winter.

 - Walking: 12 km, 4 h ↑580 m ↓350 m

-- Overnight in a gite in Capanelle, breakfast, picnic lunch, dinner
+- Overnight in dorms in a gite in Capanelle (U Fugone gite), breakfast, picnic lunch, dinner

 - Luggage transfer included